On this page...

 Alternative Licensure Teacher Intern Program

-Four-year colleges or universities may also offer a teacher intern preparation program once approved by the State Board of Education.
+Four-year colleges or universities may also offer an alternative licensure teacher intern preparation program once approved by the State Board of Education.
 In May, 2002, the State Board adopted rules that establish the standards required for approval of these teacher intern preparation programs.

 Applicants for the teacher intern license are required to complete an initial 12 semester hours of introductory content in pedagogy that includes 50 contact hours of field experience with students.
 Upon successful completion of this introductory program, the applicant qualifies for the teacher intern license which allows him or her to serve as the teacher of record in a high school during a one year teaching internship.
 This teaching internship is highly supported by the postsecondary institution in partnership with the employing district and/or area education agency and includes extensive supervision and participation in a state-approved mentoring and induction program.
 During this time the intern completes a teacher intern seminar that includes extension of coursework from the teacher intern introductory program.
 After the teacher internship year, the intern completes a 12 semester hour concluding intern teacher program and is then eligible for an initial teaching license.